If you’d like to teach English online to Japanese students, in this article I’ll tell you what you need to know about 5 top companies.

 One of my favorite things about teaching is meeting students from all over the world!
 While many online English companies cater to the Chinese market, this post will take a look at some of the best companies to teach English online to Japanese students.

-In my three years of online teaching experience, I’ve mostly worked with students from China.
-That said, working with students from a variety of countries is a fun way to learn about different cultures and meet interesting people from around the world!
+Working with students from a variety of countries is a fun way to learn about different cultures and meet interesting people from around the world!

 In Japan, the online language education market is booming.
 If you’d like to teach English online to Japanese students, these 5 companies are a great place to start.